depreShaan/techlab/README.md

 # techlab
-A e commerce website only for computer parts
+An E-Commerce website only for computer parts